 The dough is easy and requires just 6 basic ingredients.
 Start by kneading bread flour with sugar, warm almond milk, vegan butter, dry yeast, and applesauce to give the dough extra moisture.

-Next, you want to cover the dough to touch with plastic film, or cover with a damp towel, and let it rise for 1-2 hours at room temperature, or until it has doubled in size.
-Deflate the dough and keep in the refrigerator overnight to let flavors develop.
+Next, you want to cover the dough to touch with plastic film or cover it with a damp towel, and let it rise for 1-2 hours at room temperature or until it has doubled in size.
+Deflate the dough and keep it in the refrigerator overnight to let flavors develop.

 In the meantime, prepare the black sesame filling: toast black sesame seeds in a skillet for a few minutes and then blend with sugar until you get a fine powder.
 If you have black sesame paste on hand, simply combine 2 tbsp of the paste with 2 tbsp of sugar.

 Alternatively, if you are not a fan of black sesame, what about cinnamon sugar?!

 The next morning, roll out the dough into a rectangle.
 Fold it in half, turn a quarter turn, roll it out, and fold it again.
 This process will create a flakier and a more airy texture.

 Once this is done, you want to roll it out into a thin rectangle and spread the sweet black sesame sugar over the dough.
 Roll it into a roll and letproof for another 2 and a half hours.
 Once again, it will almost double in size!

 25 minutes in the oven, and we end up with a golden brown crust and a beautiful swirl of black sesame!

 Serve a thick slice of this brioche with some latte or matcha for a delicious mid-morning or afternoon snack!
 It’s so buttery and perfectly sweet, with a delicate nutty flavor!

 Look at how fluffy the texture is!